Shen Congwen: Career

 In 1956, Shen was hired as a part-time consultant for the Weaving and Embroidery Research Group of the Palace Museum.
 In 1966, when the Cultural Revolution broke out, Shen was regarded as a "reactionary academic authority" and was subjected to criticism.
 Shen was sent to a May Seventh Cadre School in Xianning, Hubei province.

 In 1980–81, Shen travelled to the United States on a study-lecture tour funded by the Chinese government.
 Despite the trip's government backing, he mostly avoided the subject of politics.
 Zhang Zhaohe's sister Zhang Chonghe and brother-in-law Hans Frankel, both of Yale University, provided the financial assistance which permitted Zhang Zhaohe to accompany him on the trip.

 On 27 January 1981, after Shen arrived in the Western United States, he was invited to give lectures at three famous universities in the San Francisco Bay Area: Stanford University, University of California at Berkeley and San Francisco State University.

-In 1983, Shen Congwen was diagnosed with cerebral thrombosis and his left side was paralyzed.
+In 1983, Shen was diagnosed with cerebral thrombosis and his left side was paralyzed.
 He was nominated for the Nobel Prize in Literature by the Swedish sinologist Göran Malmqvist.

-Shen Congwen was twice nominated for the Nobel Prize in Literature.
+Shen was twice nominated for the Nobel Prize in Literature.
 Jeffrey Kinkley nominated Shen for the prize first in 1980 after returning from a trip to China where he interviewed the aging writer.
 He wrote to Swedish sinologist Göran Malmqvist inviting him to join the nomination.
 Later, in 1988 Malmqvist had become a member of the Swedish Academy and Shen made the list of finalists for the prize.
-Shen Congwen died later that year, before the prize could be awarded to him.
+Shen died later that year, before the prize could be awarded to him.
 He would have been the first Chinese writer to receive the award.

 Marriage

-Shen Congwen and his wife Zhang Zhaohe were married in 1933.
-In 1929, Shen Congwen was hired by Hu Shi to teach in Shanghai.
+In 1929, Shen was recruited by Hu Shi to teach in Shanghai.
 During this period, his student Zhang Zhaohe (known as "Black Peony") attracted Shen's attention, and he became one of Zhang's many suitors.
 However, Zhang had a poor impression of Shen, and his constant love letters also caused her some inconvenience.
 Shen's persistence finally touched Zhang and her family, and the two married in 1933.
 After their marriage, conflicts arose between them and they lived apart for a long time.
-Shen Congwen's scandal also caused a rift in their relationship, but they still accompanied each other through their lives.
-Shen Congwen was not immune to the political campaigns of the 1950s and 1960s.
-His apolitical stance brought abuses and taunts that in turn made him depressed, and he moved to a nursing home without Zhang Zhaohe, with whom he maintained a written relationship.
-Shen Congwen died in 1988.
-It was only when Zhang Zhaohe was sorting out his writings that she realized her lack of understanding of Shen Congwen and understood the hardship he had suffered.
+Shen's scandal also caused a rift in their relationship, but they still accompanied each other through their lives.
+Shen was not immune to the political campaigns of the 1950s and 1960s.
+His apolitical stance brought abuses and taunts that in turn made him depressed, and he moved to a nursing home without Zhang, with whom he maintained a written relationship.
+Shen died in 1988.
+It was only when Zhang was sorting out his writings that she realized her lack of understanding of Shen and understood the hardship he had suffered.

-Shen Congwen had two sons and a daughter with Zhang Zhaohe: Shen Longzhu and Shen Huchu and Shen Chaohui.
+Shen had two sons and a daughter with Zhang: Shen Longzhu and Shen Huchu and Shen Chaohui.